dfinity/portal/how-it-works/3_governance/sns.subpage.md

 ## SNS DAO
-An SNS is an open, permissionless governance system.
+An SNS is an open, permissionless governance system, also called decentralized autonomous organization (DAO).
 Generally, for each dapp that is under SNS DAO control, there is one SNS DAO.
-The governance system is very similar to the [NNS that governs the full ICP](/how-it-works/network-nervous-system-nns/), where DAO participants are called _neurons_ and all neurons can suggest and vote on suggestions how to evolve the dapp that are called _proposals_.
+The governance system works very similarly to the [NNS DAO that governs the full ICP](/how-it-works/network-nervous-system-nns/), where DAO participants are called _neurons_ and all neurons can suggest and vote on suggestions how to evolve the dapp that are called _proposals_.
 Each SNS community can choose its own unique tokenomics and governance rules by parameters that can be set for each SNS DAO.

 ### What an SNS governs
-On a high level an SNS DAO governs a dapp.
+On a high level an SNS DAO governs a dapp, that is decides on the code of that dapp and how it is evolved.
 On the Internet Computer this can also include the dapp's data and frontend.
-Moreover, the SNS DAO makes decisions on the DAO itself, for example on how to change tokenomics or to make transfers from the SNS treasury.
+Moreover, the SNS DAO makes decisions on the DAO itself, for example on how to change tokenomics.
-More technically, there are _native proposals_ that are common to all SNS, such as proposals to upgrade the DAO controlled dapp canisters, change governance rules, or making transfers from the treasury for example to open a liquidity pool on a DEX.
+More technically, there are _native proposals_ that are common to all SNS, such as proposals to upgrade the DAO-controlled dapp canisters, change governance rules, or making transfers from the treasury to open a liquidity pool on a DEX.
 In addition, each SNS can define _custom proposals_ that are specific to the dapp's needs.
 A proposal can be defined to call any method on any canister.
 This allows, for example to define proposals that orchestrate upgrades of dapps with many canisters.